USB Interface Board Tutorial Using PIC18F4550

 -The led’s on SPP 0 to SPP 7, add a 1 k resistance to each LED's.
 In case if you want to know how to identify the LED pins you can refer my LED IDENTIFY post.

 -There are two switches in our board, one for bootloading and another one is the reset button, I will explain about the bootloading routine later in my other posts in details.

 -By this USB Interface board we are going to control six pins, from SPP 0 to SPP7.
-For now we will use these pins to glow led’s , but these are control pins, we can use these to control other things like DC motor , Stepper Motor , relay switches , servo etc. etc.
+For now we will use these pins to glow led’s , but these are control pins, we can use these to control other things too.
+It can easily interfaced with L293D Motor Driver, or you can interface it to run other dvice over USB like DC Motor, Stepper Motor, relay switches , servo etc. etc.